Learn more about no credit check car loans

 A credit check is a standard procedure undertaken by credit providers, such as banks, credit unions and other lenders, in which they analyse your credit history and score.
 In Australia, this is recorded with one or more agencies: Equifax, Illion and Experian.
 Tasmanians may be with the Tasmanian Collection Service.

 - Your personal details

-- A list of any credit or loans you have applied for and if you have ever defaulted on those loans
+- A list of any credit or loans you have applied for

-- Repayment history
+- Your repayment history

 - Any bankruptcies or insolvencies you may have accrued (for up to five years from their occurrence)

 Credit checks let potential lenders see how responsible you are with your finances.
 They need to make an informed decision about how risky you are to take on as a client.
 This lets them gauge whether they should lend you money and what interest rate they will charge.